dward2/BME547/Assignments/ECG_Analysis/README.md

 * Python style and docstrings
 * Achieves functional specifications
 * Works with all the provided test data
-* Any of the workflow or python methodology criteria from previous assignments
+* Any of the workflow, python methodology, or other criteria from previous assignments